top of page

 Should I tip my massage therapist?

-No, you do not have to tip a massage therapist.
+No, you do not have to tip your massage therapist.
 As a health care professional, similar to a physiotherapist or chiropractor, you are not expected to tip.
 Save your money and put it towards your next massage.
+If you really enjoyed/benefitted from your massage, consider recommending us to a friend or family member in need.

 How can I pay for my treatment?

-With WiFi access, we can offer credit or debit card payments, direct billing to insurance, as well as e-transfer or Cash.
-If you'd prefer to pay by e-transfer please send your email before you come as cell service is likely non-existent at the Community Center.
+We can offer credit or Visa debit payments(when added at the time of booking), direct billing to insurance, as well as e-transfer or Cash.
+If you'd prefer to pay by e-transfer please send your email before you come as cell service is likely non-existent at the Community Centre.
+WIFI is also not available, so I will process all payments/insurance afterwards.

 How should I prepare for my massage treatment?